-Winter83 [MIXED]: “This boy pug sheds much more than every pug I have ever owned.
+1. Winter83 [MIXED]: “My boy pug sheds so much more than every pug I have ever had.
 Plus, brushing and bathing him didn’t help much.
 I’ve only had black and brindle pugs.
 Bubs is my first fawn and his hair is different.
-Thicker and he is shedding like a devil.”
+Thicker and he is shedding like the devil.”

 Pug Owner Answers Summary

-Just to summarize, most Pug owners say that their pug has high or excessive shedding.
+Just to summarize, most Pug owners said that their pug has high or excessive shedding.
 Though this is an extremely small sample size, I’m certain most owners will tell you the same.